 In May 1864, Pickett rejoined the Army of Northern Virginia in time for the Petersburg Campaign.
 On April 1, 1865, while Pickett was away from his troops attending a shad bake, Union forces attacked and defeated his division at the Battle of Five Forks, prompting General Lee to order the evacuation of Richmond and to retreat towards Appomattox Court House, Virginia.
 Although the evidence is inconclusive, some historians claim that Lee relieved Pickett of his command on April 6, 1865.
 If Lee did relieve Pickett, apparently Pickett was unaware of it, as he took part in the surrender of Lee’s army at Appomattox Court House on April 9, 1865.

 Following the Civil War, Pickett fled briefly to Canada, in fear of reprisal for the hanging of the Union prisoners in 1864.
-When Ulysses Grant announced that he would not press charges, Picket returned to Norfolk, Virginia in 1866 to farm and to work as an insurance agent.
-It was not until June 23, 1874 that Congress passed legislation granting Picket a pardon for his role in the war.
+When Ulysses S. Grant announced he would not press charges, Picket returned to Norfolk, Virginia in 1866 to farm and to work as an insurance agent.
+On June 23, 1874, Congress passed legislation granting Picket a pardon for his role in the war.